MobilizeNet/SKSWinForms_VBNET/README.md

 > NOTE: If you download this code as zip.
 You might need to unblock the files.
 To do that you can right click on a file (for example frmAbout.resX) and select unblock or you can open a `powershell` command line, go to folder where you downloaded these files and execute `Get-ChildItem . | Unblock-File`

+> NOTE: this demo uses SQLite.
+You might need to install the [SQLite ODBC Driver](http://www.ch-werner.de/sqliteodbc/)

 ![SKS](/assets/SKS.PNG)

 ## VB6 to WinForms VB.NET